dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ```
 ### `attributionData`

-An object containing information on exactly how Firefox was downloaded
+An object containing information on exactly how Datalus was downloaded

 #### Examples
 * Was the browser installed via the `"back_to_school"` campaign?